-Don't forget, these traps may take care of the adult population, but there still may be larvae lurking.
-To keep them from coming back, make sure your kitchen and home are free of standing water, mop buckets, leaking pipes, etc. If a stinky sink seems to be the source, dilute a capful of bleach with 12 oz. hot water and pour it in the drain.
+Don't forget, these traps to kill fruit flies may take care of the adult population, but there still may be larvae lurking.
+To keep fruit flies from coming back, you have to kill the eggs, too.
+Make sure your kitchen and home are free of standing water, mop buckets, leaking pipes or any place that would make a good home for fruit fly larvae.
+If a stinky sink seems to be the source, dilute a cap-full of bleach with 12 ounces of hot water and pour it down your kitchen sink drain.

-Given their love for rotting food, make sure trash cans are closed and trash bags are tied up tight.
-Fruit flies also love dirty dishes, so now's the time to tackle that pile in the sink.
+Given the fruit flies' love for rotting food, make sure trash cans are closed and trash bags are tied up tight.
+Fruit flies also love dirty dishes, so now is the time to tackle that pile in the sink.

 If you have houseplants, poor quality soil could also be a problem.
 Many cheap potting soils contain fungi and decaying organic matter that attract fruit flies.
 Switch to better soil, and top your potting mix with a layer of aquarium gravel or coarse sand to keep hatched larvae from crawling out.